 ‘Where’s Rufus?’
-Search is on for a special teddy bear lost during airport shooting
+Search is on for a special Teddy bear lost during airport shooting

 By Monday, the airport had returned almost back to normal.
 The Delta baggage check-in line on the second floor of Terminal 2 was 100 people deep in the morning but tapered off in the afternoon.

-Downstairs on the arrivals level, the area where the shooting occurred was closed off with black curtain.
+Downstairs on the arrivals level, the area where the shooting occurred was closed off with black curtains.
 Nearby, Monday’s passengers collected their baggage at a working carousel.

 “We were supposed to stay at this airport for a really good reason,” Ferrell said.
 He and Thomas spent most of the afternoon Sunday talking to passengers and workers and offering words of support.